AI4Bharat/Chat-Arena-Frontend/README.md

 # AI Model Playground - Frontend

-A React-based frontend for the AI Model Playground, enabling users to interact with various AI models, compare their responses and provide feedback.
+A React-based frontend for the AI Model Playground, enabling users to interact with various AI models, compare their responses, and provide feedback.

 ## Features